qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 #### 6.1.1 Continuity Evidence

-This investigation provides the strongest evidence for stress continuity in the scientific literature, with Bayes Factors exceeding 10³¹ across all validation datasets.
+This investigation provides the strongest evidence for stress continuity in the scientific literature, with WAIC differences exceeding decisive thresholds (Δ < -10) across all validation datasets.
 This decisive evidence fundamentally challenges the discrete categorical frameworks that dominate contemporary psychiatry, establishing continuous stress dynamics as the primary mechanism underlying psychiatric vulnerability.

 The mathematical formalization of stress accumulation through differential equations represents a paradigm shift from phenomenological description toward mechanistic understanding (McEwen, 2007; Sapolsky, 2004; Chrousos, 2009).
 The W(t) bounded accumulation model provides the first quantitative framework for understanding how stress inputs accumulate over time and how individual differences in accumulation and recovery rates create distinct vulnerability profiles (Kudielka & Wüst, 2010; Lupien et al., 2007).